History of rail transportation in the United States

-Although the antebellum South started early to build railways, it concentrated on short lines linking cotton regions to oceanic or river ports, and the absence of an interconnected network was a major handicap during the Civil War (1861–1865).
-The North and Midwest constructed networks that linked every city by 1860 before the war.
+Although the antebellum South started early to build railways, the absence of an interconnected network was a major handicap of Confederate railroads in the American Civil War (1861–1865).
+Lines already linked every city in the North and Midwest before the war.
 In the heavily settled Midwestern Corn Belt, over 80 percent of farms were within 5 mi of a railway, facilitating the shipment of grain, hogs, and cattle to national and international markets.
-A large number of short lines were built, but due to a fast developing financial system based on Wall Street and oriented to railway bonds, the majority were consolidated into 20 trunk lines by 1890.
+Many shortline railroads were built, but the majority were consolidated into 20 trunk lines by 1890.
 State and local governments often subsidized lines, but rarely owned them.
+The economic importance and complexity of this new national system, and failures in management, inspired the first federal regulatory agency, the Interstate Commerce Commission in the 1880s.